roytanusri/OIBSIP/README.md

 # OIBSIP
-𝐖𝐞𝐛 𝐝𝐞𝐯𝐞𝐥𝐨𝐩𝐦𝐞𝐧𝐭 𝐚𝐧𝐝 𝐝𝐞𝐬𝐢𝐠𝐧 intern at Oasis Infobyte
+### Web Development and Design Intern at Oasis Infobyte

 # LEVEL-1 TASK-1
 Recrnnectors Landing Page ,a digital Recruitment Solution App aimed at providing a seamless hiring experience for multiple MNCs,HR teams and recruitment agencies.